partho5/partho5/README.md

 ### Payment Verification

 A free alternative to bKash payment verification API developed in Java and Android.
-Source code shared on [GitHub](<Link_To_Repository>).

 ### Vocabulary Preparation App

 Feature-rich web application for processing vocabulary data.
 Developed in Java for Android, available on the Play Store.

-...
-(Add more projects with brief descriptions)

-## Expertise

-- Server setup in Linux environment (CentOS, Ubuntu)
-- Web development with Laravel (PHP)
-- API development and integration
-- Chrome extension development
-- Library usage in Java, JavaScript, and PHP
+Paid app, no free version yet.

 ## Interests